brynnb/vanguard-saga-of-heroes-asset-extractor/README.md

 ### Current issues:

-* Terrain extraction is incomplete in that we're not yet using blending maps (to get proper detailed mix between grass/dirt/stone etc), the rendering of terrain data has visual artifacts that need resolving, and the height scale doesn't appear to match the game's scale.
+* Terrain blending maps (grass/dirt/stone mix) are not yet implemented.
 * Prefabs (collections of meshes) aren't yet positioning sub-elements properly in relation to each other
 * Meshes within a chunk are not getting positioned relative to the chunk's origin properly
 * Water volumes (BSPs) are not yet positioned properly in relation to terrain